r4fek/django-cassandra-engine/docs/index.md

             created_at      = columns.DateTime()
             description     = columns.Text(required=False)

-4. Run `./manage.py syncdb` in order to sync your models with Cassandra.
+4. Run `./manage.py sync_cassandra` in order to sync your models with Cassandra.

 5. Thats all!